scopalaffairs/near_recommender/near_recommender/docs/data.rst

 Then, two different CTEs extract the followed user name on two different scenarios:

 - *'single_user_follows'* extracts the substring that contains the user name.
 In this case, each transaction represents following one single user
-- *'batch_user_follows'* uses the same logic to extract the user name but uses first an explode to deal with multiple follows in a single transaction.
+- ``batch_user_follows`` uses the same logic to extract the user name but uses first an explode to deal with multiple follows in a single transaction.
 This was enabled by a batch following widget.

 By merging the two CTEs above, we obtain a table with the edges of the graph representing the following connections in the social network.
 This table is saved as *'hive_metastore.sit.graph_follows'*.